-- 1) A reinstatement application; - 2) A certification of employment listing each job held during the period of suspended license, which includes the names, addresses, and telephone number of each employer; - 3) The renewal fee for the biennial period for which reinstatement is sought; - 4) The past due renewal fee for the biennial period immediately preceding the renewal period for which reinstatement is sought; - 5) The reinstatement fee set forth in N.J.A.C.
-13:34D-1.13; and - 6) Evidence of having completed all continuing education credits that were required to be completed during the biennial period immediately prior to the renewal period for which reinstatement is sought, consistent with the requirements set forth in N.J.A.C.
-13:34D-4.1 and 4.2. - i) An applicant who holds a valid, current license in good standing issued by another state to engage in the practice of art therapy and submits proof of having satisfied that state's continuing education requirements for that license, shall be deemed to have satisfied the requirements of (a)6 above.
-If the other state does not have any continuing education requirements, the requirements of (a)6 above shall apply. - ii) To the extent that specific courses are required to satisfy the continuing education requirement for, or are required to have been satisfied prior to, the biennial period for which reinstatement is sought, the Committee will allow applicants to take the courses within 12 months following reinstatement. - b) If a Committee review of an application establishes a basis for concluding that there may be practice deficiencies in need of remediation prior to reinstatement, the Committee may require the applicant to submit to, and successfully pass, an examination or an assessment of skills, a refresher course, or other requirements as determined by the Committee prior to reinstatement of the license.
-If that examination or assessment identifies deficiencies or educational needs, the Committee may require the applicant, as a condition of reinstatement of licensure, to take and successfully complete any education or training or to submit to any supervision, monitoring, or limitations as the Committee determines is necessary to ensure that the applicant practices with reasonable skill and safety.
+2. A certification of employment listing each job held during the period the license, registration, or certification was inactive, which includes the name, address, and telephone number of each employer;

+- 3. The renewal fee for the biennial period for which reactivation is sought, as set forth in N.J.A.C.
+13:34D-1.13; and - 4.
+Evidence of having completed all continuing education credits that were required to be completed during the biennial period immediately prior to the renewal period for which reactivation is sought, consistent with the requirements set forth at N.J.A.C.
+13:34D-4.1 and 4.2. - i.
+An applicant who holds a valid, current license in good standing issued by another state to engage in the practice of art therapy and submits proof of having satisfied that state's continuing education requirements for that license, shall be deemed to have satisfied the requirements of (a)4 above.
+If the other state does not have any continuing education requirements, the requirements of (a)4 above shall apply. - ii.
+To the extent that specific courses are required to satisfy the continuing education requirement for, or are required to have been satisfied prior to, the biennial period for which reactivation is sought, the Committee will allow applicants to take the courses within 12 months following reactivation. - (b) If the Committee review of an application establishes a basis for concluding that there may be practice deficiencies in need of remediation prior to reactivation, the Committee may require the applicant to submit to, and successfully pass, an examination or an assessment of skills, a refresher course, or other requirements as determined by the Committee prior to reactivation of the license.
+If that examination or assessment identifies deficiencies or educational needs, the Committee may require the applicant, as a condition of reactivation of licensure, to take and successfully complete any education or training or to submit to any supervision, monitoring, or limitations as the Committee determines is necessary to ensure that the applicant practices with reasonable skill and safety.
 The Committee, in its discretion, may restore the license subject to the applicant's completion of the training within a period of time prescribed by the Committee following the restoration of the license.
-In making its determination whether there are practice deficiencies requiring remediation, the Committee shall consider the following non-exhaustive list of factors:
+In making its determination whether there are practice deficiencies remediation, the Committee shall consider the following non-exhaustive list of factors: - 1.
+Length of duration license was inactive; - 2.
+Employment history; - 3.
+Professional history;

-- 1) Length of duration license was suspended; - 2) Employment history; - 3) Professional history; - Disciplinary history and any action taken against the applicant's license by any licensing board; - Actions affecting the applicant's privileges taken by any institution, organization, or employer, related to the practice of art therapy or other professional or occupational practice in New Jersey, any other state, the District of Columbia, or in any other jurisdiction; - 6) Pending proceedings against a professional or occupational license issued to the licensee by a professional board in New Jersey, any other state, the District of Columbia, or in any other jurisdiction; and - 7) Civil litigation related to the practice of art therapy or other professional or occupational practice in New Jersey, any other state, the District of Columbia, or in any other jurisdiction.
+- 4. Disciplinary history and any action taken against the applicant's license or registration by any licensing board; - 5.
+Actions affecting the applicant's privileges taken by any institution, organization, or employer, related to the practice of art therapy or other professional or occupational practice in New Jersey, any other state, the District of Columbia, or in any other jurisdiction; - 6.
+Pending proceedings against a professional or occupational license issued to the licensee by a professional board in New Jersey, any other state, the District of Columbia, or in any other jurisdiction; and - 7.
+Civil litigation related to the practice of art therapy or other professional or occupational practice in New Jersey, any other state, the District of Columbia, or in any other jurisdiction.

-13:34D-1.13 LICENSE FEES AND CHARGES
+13:34D-1.12 License reinstatement